amfern/conveyor.js/README.md

 `basic example: http://10.0.0.45:9001/basic/index.html`

 ### TODO
-allow to register systems during runtime deal some how with round dependancies - or just leave stack overflow exception add removeEntity() method add tests for yield() allow user to extract visual represintation of dependancies from engine
+deal some how with round dependancies - or just leave stack overflow exception allow user to extract visual represintation of dependancies from engine git doesn't save softlinks???

 ### License

 The MIT License (MIT)

-Copyright (c) 2013 VaiPra.La
+Copyright (c) 2013 amfern

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in